gopikishan001/Assignments/Assignment by Bharat Intern ( ML )/README.md

 TASK : 2

 Wine Quality Prediction :
-Machine Learning model to predict the quality of wine using linear regression.
+Machine Learning model to classify whether quality of wine is above threshold or not.

 -------------------------------------------------------------------------------------------------------

 TASK : 3

 Iris Flowers Classification :
-Predict the different species of flowers on the length of there petals and sepals.
+Classify the different species of flowers based on the length of there petals and sepals.